-A common misconception about improving your credit score is that you should have many different credit cards and you should carry a balance on these cards.
+A common misconception about improving your credit score is that you need to have many different credit cards and you need to carry a balance on these cards.
 Take it from someone with a very high score that this is completely false.

 First, you should strive to pay in full each month.
 Carrying a balance doesn’t guarantee you anything except (1) costing you money in interest expenses, and (2) digging you deeper into debt.
 If you can’t pay in full each month, consider using cash or a debit card instead.
 At least, you won’t be accumulating debt.

-- You are playing the dangerous game of credit card arbitrage where you take advantage of 0% introductory rate and balance transfer offers to earn interest on the money you’d otherwise use to pay down your credit card debt, or
+- You are doing credit card arbitrage where you take advantage of 0% introductory rate and balance transfer offers to earn interest on the money you’d otherwise use to pay down your credit card debt, or

 - You’re trying to get all the signup bonuses.